humblejs/humblejs.github.io/README.md

 * Security features against fast malicious systems and software
 * Vulnerabilities patches as soon as they are discovered in web standards
 * "Components development framework" to develop the components without needing the server
-* A lot of built-in automated tasks (based on task automation framework), e.g, email composition, database backup, sitemap generation.
+* A lot of built-in automated tasks (based on task automation framework), e.g, email composition, database backup.
 You can enable or disable them with simple steps.
 * Built-in session management <sup>^</sup>

 <sup>^</sup> This feature is deprecated and will be removed in version 2 for a better replacement.